Changing details doesn't necessarily improve the overall service experience

 When an organisation improves its billing process, customers might receive an accurate bill with better descriptions of the items.
 Even though this change improves the billing experience of the customer, it does little to improve the overall experience of being a customer of this organisation.

-What influences customers’ experience
+What influences customer experience

-Customers’ experience starts before the first interaction
+Customer experience starts before the first interaction

 Customers “unaware” of a brand, product or service have direct and indirect encounters that make up their experience.
 For instance, people can desire a luxury good, like a watch, for a long time, and have ‘customer experiences’, without being on the radar of any brand.
 Customers can also endure minor irritations for a long time before a seemingly small incident has them blow up in front of a sales agent.

-Customers respond to an offer or approach an organisation when they are ready to do so.
+Customers respond to an offer or approach of an organisation when they are ready to do so.
 Knowing what customers have experienced – before the first interaction with the organisation – enables staff to respond better and show (more) empathy.

-Improve transactions, facilitate the customers’ engagement
+Improve transactions, facilitate customer engagement

 Building ‘wow’ moments in certain interactions does not automatically result in a ’wow’ experience for customers.
 Offering consistently good services throughout the customer engagement is what matters.
 ‘Wow’ moments can be destructive if they set the bar too high for future interactions.
 Therefore, it is crucial to deliver good services consistently so that the customers will experience ‘wow’ services.